juliopovedacs/lstm_ui_vuejs/README.md

    $ cd lstm_ui_vuejs
    ```

-3. Execute the following commands:
+3. Execute the following command (inside the same folder of the package.json file):

    ```
    $ npm install
    ```

+   The ```$ npm install``` command installs the project's dependencies based on the package.json file.
+After its execution, a ```node_modules``` directory is created.

+4. Execute the following command:

    ```
    $ vue ui